-From the city perspective, urban digital transition involves addressing not only the creation or selection, but also, continuous provisioning and utilisation of digital services for citizens and other stakeholders with appropriate – scalable, adaptable and sustainable – business models.
-Originally, business model was developed as a tool to design, visualise and communicate novel digital business and service concepts in an efficient manner and direct strategy implementation.
-In order to exploit the opportunities of digital transition, cities need a business model approach that could help them to expand from traditional closed service business models, meaning that the digital services are provided by the cities themselves or outsourced from a single service provider, to selected or co-created collaboration-based open or mixed business models.
-New services are often selected from a variety of earlier developed alternatives or co-created with companies, researchers and citizens, and questions such as how to carry out the selection/creation, experimentation and validation of the new services and respective business models may arise.
+For cities the business model could be a way to perceive, design and execute actions regarding their digital services.
+New services are often selected from a variety of earlier developed alternatives or co-created with companies, researchers and citizens.
+In doing this, questions such as how to carry out the selection/creation, experimentation and validation of the new services and respective business models may arise.
 In addition, the development contexts for new services and their respective business models may vary from Living labs to Incubators, Think tanks, NGOs, Universities, Companies and Cities themselves.
-In these kind of contexts, existing off-the shelf products and services flux with city-generated or user-generated content, highlighting the differences in cities’ and companies business models, functioning and cultures, resulting in challenges such as ownership, control and accessibility issues, balancing the competitive and collaborative tensions between stakeholders, prioritisation of users and usage of various data, or dependency on a single supplier.
+In these kind of contexts, existing off-the shelf products and services fuse with city-generated or user-generated content.
+These highlight the differences in city and company business models, functioning and cultures.
+These differences result in in challenges around ownership, control and accessibility issues, balancing the competitive and collaborative tensions between stakeholders, prioritisation of users and usage of various data, or dependency on a single supplier.

 Although smart city initiatives often seek to address urban context such as open innovation platforms, knowledge in practice is still largely in silos, and vertical structures dominate in the public sector.
 Digital transition challenges existing city services, processes, structures, policies and regulations.
 Therefore, we see that cities themselves need to understand why and how to utilise business model approach and what kind of business models could help them guide digital transition.
 Hence, business models can be considered as an umbrella approach to digital transition for fostering better use and spread of knowledge that emerges in the city context, across different vertical and horizontal domains, and for accelerating urban growth by breaking the silos.

-Level of governance: Local.
+Level of governance: Local

-- Exploration and co-creation of new RDI ideas and concepts, demand-driven solutions, and new digital services to be made available for the citizens and other stakeholders through digitalisation.
+- Exploration and co-creation of new ideas and concepts, demand-driven solutions, and new digital services to be made available for the citizens and other stakeholders through digitalisation.

 - Exploitation and commercialisation of prototypes or pilots of currently used digital city processes and services.

-Development of the business model approach will be developed as expert work, and piloted and implemented in collaboration with relevant the city networks.
+- Development of the business model approach will be developed as expert work, and piloted and implemented in collaboration with relevant the city networks.

-- Preparation: 2018 Q1 & Q2 Involving stakeholders/partners.
+- Preparation: 2018 involving and identifying stakeholders/partners.

-- Implementation: 2018 Q3 – 2019 Q3.
+- Implementation: 2018 – 2019 initiating city activities.

-- Assessment: 2019 Q4.
+- Assessment: 2019 assessment of impact and outcomes.

-Eindhoven and Oulu.
+Action leader: Eindhoven and Oulu.

 - Funding for preparations, facilitation and support of the process, and actual co-creation participating cities.